-You may consider bringing in specialist resources such as those offered by Lawford Knight and Merrill Consultants.
+You may consider bringing in specialist resources such as those offered by Lawford Knight.
 When faced with a project that isn’t working, you need people who’ve been called into similar situations before.
 It’s likely that internal resources, or those who have been on the project for a while, will be jaded by being on a failing project.
 It’s often a good idea to inject fresh energy and ideas into the situation.
 This also serves as a good cut off point where you can draw a line under the failure and move on with positivity.

 Once you have your resources in place, it’s a case of putting your plan into action.
 Be relentless here.
 Weed out resistors and spend time with them to understand their point of view.
 Sometimes resistors who hold a lot of clout can do an awful lot of damage.
 The company has committed to this project and any resistors will have their reasons for being that way.
 Everyone can be brought to a place where they can at the very least turn down the volume.
 You will often find that the loudest negative voices can become the biggest advocates of change too.